- [FuG120 overview]

 THE PRINTER OF "BERNHARDINE" FuG 120k

 Towards the end of the war, a much simplified Bernhard/Bernhardine system was under development.
 Its Bernhardine system was the FuG 120k, where "k" stands for "klein", i.e., "small".
 FuG 120k did not have the two-channel tone filter unit.
-Also, the printer-amplifier unit only had one channel and did not have the circuitry for creating the bar-graphs of the signal strength.
-Hence, the actual printer also only had a single printer mechanism, printed on narrower paper tape, and had no cam wheel on the spindle shaft.
+Also, the printer-amplifier unit only had one channel and did not have the circuitry for creating the bar-graph of the signal strength.
+Hence, the actual printer only had a single printer mechanism, printed on narrower paper tape, and had no cam wheel on the spindle shaft.
 This made the entire system, and the printer, much smaller, lighter, and cheaper.
 It was intended for installation in single-seat fighter aircraft, where there is little space.
-Possibly also for the Ju88 (ref.
+Possibly also for the Ju-88 (ref.
 8).

 Clearly, this Hellschreiber printer can only print the azimuth signal form the "Bernhard" ground station.
 There no longer is a pointer, previously formed by the V-shaped dip in the signal-strength track.
-One way to determine the azimuth, would be to visually determine the azimuth value in the middle of the azimuth plot.
+One way to determine the azimuth, is to visually determine the azimuth value in the middle of the azimuth plot.
 This is not so simple.
 But what if the azimuth signal is not transmitted via the single-lobe antenna system of the Bernhard beacon, but via the twin-lobe antenna system?
 Now the signal strength of the azimuth data has a dip when the null of the twin-lobe radiation pattern sweeps by the aircraft!
 See Figure 37B.
 As a result, the achievable accuracy was reduced from 0.5º or 1º, to ≈4º (cf. p.
 87 in ref.
 2, p.
 125 in ref.
-56, line item 56 in ref.
+21, line item 56 in ref.
 8).

 Fig. 37A: Separate signal-strength bar graph and azimuth scale - high accuracy